 BA, Knox College

-Ethan Laubach has 30 years of experience in the construction industry, having held positions ranging from sheet metal worker to residential remodeling contractor.
-Currently, Ethan works as a safety coordinator with Kraus-Anderson Construction Company.
+Ethan Laubach, CHST, CET, has 30 years of experience in the construction industry, having held positions ranging from sheet metal worker to residential remodeling contractor.
+Currently, Ethan works as a safety manager with McGough Construction.
 He has taught construction skills since 1997 in Minneapolis and St. Paul public schools, with Goodwill Easter Seals, and in the Ohio prison system.
 He is the founder and director of UnderConstruction, an internship program for youth.
 He has developed safety programs and curriculum for the public schools and private industry and holds OSHA 10, 30, 500, and 510 certifications.

 BS, mechanical engineering, University of Wisconsin-Madison